kashyap1807/kashyap1807/README.md

 <img align="right" alt="Coding" width="300" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif">

-- 👨🏻‍💻 Jr.Software Engineer At CIVICA **https://www.civica.com/en-in/**
+- 👨🏻‍💻 Jr.Software Engineer At [CIVICA](https://www.civica.com/en-in/)

-- 💻 I thrive in the MERN (MongoDB, Express.js, React, Node.js) stack, and I've expanded my expertise into .NET technologies like ASP.NET and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
+- 💻 I thrive in the MERN stack, and I've expanded my expertise into .NET technologies like ASP.NET and MVC, as well as   AngularCLI, TypeScript, SQL, and SSMS.
 Creating interactive and user-friendly web experiences is my forte.

 - 📃 More About me **https://kashyappportfolio.netlify.app/**